zarkones/XENA/README.md

 + Modular.
 + Executes shell command.

 This features (below) are implemented, but not exposed, which was done on purpose.
-They are seful only under penetration testing campaigns (hopefully authorized).
+They are useful only under penetration testing campaigns (hopefully authorized).
 But the platform doesn't have an authorization strategy inplemented, meaning that messages are not signed and encrypted.
 So, a professional pen. testing campaign is not possible at the present.

 + Basic web parsing.
 + Take a screenshot.